morristech/sabbuild/README.md

 After the certificate is generated you need to import that certificate on the Mac.
 Then you can export the key-certificate pair by right-clicking on it in the Keychain manager.
 This `p12` file is what you will need.
 - This file should NEVER be published, you need to use `travis encrypt-file --add` to create a version to commit.
 WARNING: encrypted files generated with `travis encrypt-file` on Windows do not work!
+- Using `openssl` for file-encrypting sucks, used encrypted `.rar` because it kept failing.
+- All `.sh` files need to have `0755` permissions to run on Travis.
+- Certificate verification for SSH will fail because you cannot say `yes`, so need to be disabled on a per-host basis.
+- All `~/.ssh/` files need to have only user-read permissions.
+- Don't forget to add private-keys to Launchpad and GitHub if ever changed.

 ## Windows build